The 10 Most Influential Ancient Greek Painters

 The simplicity of his paintings, the perfection of the lines and the captivating expressions on the faces, have mesmerized art lovers the world over.

-Many Italian Renaissance artists including Botticelli and Tiepolo pay tribute to Apelles, the one they considered the greatest painter who ever lived.
+Many Italian Renaissance artists, including Botticelli and Tiepolo, pay tribute to Apelles, the one they considered the greatest painter who ever lived and the prime example of Greek painters.

 Raphael may have painted himself as Apelles in The School of Athens and Sandro Botticelli fashioned two paintings; The Birth of Venus and Calumny of Apelles, on the works of Apelles.